bernieplug/eepelican/content/blog/why-use-fba.md

 Amazon taking responsibility for customers’ shipping experience extends into the realm of seller feedback.
 As explained in our [post about removing inappropriate seller feedback](https://efficientera.com/blog/2016/07/removing-inappropriate-seller-feedback.html), Amazon will strike and take responsibility for any review relating entirely to fulfillment of an FBA product.

 Of course, just because Amazon is handling customer support for shipping, doesn’t mean you get a free pass for all customer support.
-Product support and product reviews are still completely up to you - in fact, we strongly recommend that you [stay on top of product support](https://efficientera.com/blog/2015/08/3-steps-to-changing-a-negative-amazon-review.html) to grow your business and create repeat customers.
+Product support and product reviews are still completely up to you—in fact, we strongly recommend that you [stay on top of product support](https://efficientera.com/blog/2015/08/3-steps-to-changing-a-negative-amazon-review.html) to grow your business and create repeat customers.

 #### 4) Sales!

-As something of a combination between all of the above factors - with Fulfillment by Amazon, you’ll be making more sales.
+As something of a combination between all of the above factors—with Fulfillment by Amazon, you’ll be making more sales.
 A 2013 study conducted by Amazon found that almost three quarters of FBA sellers (73%) saw **over 20% increases in sales**.

 **An Extra Bonus:** If you want to [expand your Amazon business internationally](https://efficientera.com/blog/2016/06/3-reasons-why-you-should-go-global-on-amazon.html), FBA is a great way to make international shipping much easier.
 If you ship your inventory to just one EU fulfillment center, that center will fulfill orders in all other EU markets!